probablynotnmp/predictive-analytics-platform/INSTRUCTIONS.md

 # 📘 Comprehensive Project Instructions

-Welcome to **Nexus**, the AI-Powered Predictive Analytics Platform.
+Welcome to the **Predictive Analytics Platform**.
 This document provides step-by-step instructions for setting up, running, and deploying the project.

 ## 📋 Table of Contents
 1. [System Requirements](#system-requirements)